hoch/WAAX/readme.md

 Introduction
 ------------

 WAAX is an experimental JavaScript library built on top of [Web Audio API][1] in Chrome.
-With **music creation and performance** in mind, it offers the higher level of functionality than basic building blocks of Web Audio API.
+With **music creation and production** in mind, it is designed to offer the higher level of functionality than basic building blocks of Web Audio API.

 The goal of this project is 1) to facilitate experiments and iterations of web-based audio programming and 2) to hide audio-specific chores from web developers who are not familiar with audio programming.
+This library is designed to be used with other JavaScript APIs available on modern web browsers.

 The facade of API is strongly inspired by [THREE.js][2] and [ChucK][3]: Three.js is one of WebGL JavaScript libraries widely being used for web-based 3D graphics.
 ChucK is an experimental audio programming language being actively developed and used by computer music communities such as [PLOrk][4](Princeton Laptop Orchestra) and [SLOrk][5](Stanford Laptop Orchestra).